r2shaji/palona-ai-task/README.md

 1. If using Docker:
    - Check if the container is running: `docker ps`
    - Restart the container: `docker-compose restart mysql`
-   - Check logs: `docker logs palona-mysql`
+   - Check logs: `docker logs palona-sql`

 2. If using local MySQL:
    - Verify that MySQL is running: `systemctl status mysql` or `mysql.server status`